Welcome, welcome, let me show you around the farm. It’s not the first time, but it is the first time during winter.

 I hope enjoyed this little peak into life on the farm during wintertime.
 My hope is to do a little tour for each of the seasons to chronicle the full year for you.

-I should sign off now, the wood stove is needing more firewood and my licorice tea is calling my name.
+I should sign off now, the wood stove needs more firewood and my licorice tea is calling my name.

 Until next time!